 i.
 The terrain will be restored to its original condition except when Range Operations gives permission to leave emplacements.
-All temporary berms, fighting positions, bunkers, and target positions will be back-filled and the terrain contour restored.
+All temporary berms, and fighting positions, will be backfilled and the terrain contour restored.

 j.
 Excessive maneuver damage will be repaired by the unit.
-Units will be financially responsible for damage that cannot be repaired.
+If the unit cannot repair the damage they will be held financially responsible and conditionally cleared.

 k.
-Broken or unserviceable range fixtures or equipment will be repaired if possible.
-If repair is not possible, the problem will be reported to Range Operations.
+Broken or unserviceable range fixtures or equipment will be reported to Range Operations.

 l.
 Facilities are considered cleared when the OIC has conducted a clearance inspection with Range Operations and all equipment has been returned.
-Units will return SOPs, Keys, and other issued equipment to Range Operations immediately after facility clearance.
+Units will return SOPs, keys, and other issued equipment to Range Operations immediately after facility clearance.

 m.
-Unit will ensure that all furniture is restored to its original configuration in urban training facilities (e.g. Combined Arms Collective Training Facility (CACTF), Conex Villages, Shoot house).
+Units will ensure that all furniture is restored to its original configuration in urban training facilities (e.g. Combined Arms Collective Training Facility (CACTF), Conex Villages, LFSH).